saidach/AI_ML_Workshops/lab-6-Personalize_your_Recommendations/README.md

 ![Landing Page](images/Openappinbrowser.png)

-**Note: if you see 502 bad gateway error, click and open following link in new tab: [link](https://console.aws.amazon.com/ec2/home?region=us-east-1#Instances:sort=instanceId) and recycle the instance with the name *"Amazon Personalize Lab"* as shown below**
+**Note: if you see 502 bad gateway error, click and open following link in new tab: [link](https://console.aws.amazon.com/ec2/home?region=us-east-1#Instances:sort=instanceId) and recycle the instance with the name *"Amazon Personalize Lab"* as shown below**, Terminating the instances lets the Autoscaling to replace the instance.

 ![Landing Page](images/recycleinstance.png)